 No Foreign Transaction Fees

 The Citi Premier has no foreign transaction fees, so this is an excellent card to use for purchases globally, since you can earn valuable rewards while not being stuck with those fees, which are sometimes as high as 3%.

 Redeeming Citi ThankYou Points

 The Citi Premier® Card earns ThankYou points.
 This is one of the four major transferable points currencies, and it’s also a points currency that I’ve found has increased in value significantly over the past few years thanks to all the transfer partners that have been added.
-So let’s take a closer look at how redemptions work.
+Let’s take a closer look at how redemptions work.